 What is this subject about?

 Photography is all around us and is one of the fast growing and most exciting contemporary mediums.
 Photography at Esher College will develop your awareness of the photographic world that surrounds you.
-We work hard to enhance your appreciation of Photography, teach you how to use our Photoshop suite, Nikon cameras and professional photography studio, and above all help you learn to love the visual world that is ever evolving.
+We work hard to enhance your appreciation of Photography, teach you how to use our Photoshop suite, DSLR and film cameras, and professional photography studio, and above all help you learn to love the visual world that is ever evolving.
 The Photography teachers at Esher College all have degrees in Photography and are ex-photography/film making professionals.

 What will I study over the two years?